Quandary in the classroom

 - Character Creator Tracker – A printable worksheet that students can use alongside the Character Creator tool, available exclusively on the tablet app version of Quandary.

-- Standards Mapping – Shows how Quandary aligns with the Illinois Social/Emotional Learning (SEL) Standards.
+- SEL Standards Mapping – Shows how Quandary aligns with the Illinois Social/Emotional Learning (SEL) standards.